A Neural Framework for Generalized Causal Sensitivity Analysis: Experiments

 \textbf{Conclusion.} From a methodological perspective, \frameworkname offers new ideas to causal sensitivity analysis and partial identification: In contrast to previous methods, \frameworkname explicitly learns a latent distribution shift due to treatment intervention.
 We refer to Appendix~\ref{app:discussion} for a discussion on limitations and future work.
 From an applied perspective, \frameworkname enables practitioners to perform causal sensitivity analysis in numerous settings, including multiple outcomes.
 Furthermore, it allows for choosing from a wide variety of sensitivity models, which may be crucial to effectively incorporate domain knowledge about the data-generating process.
-For practical usage, we recommend using NeuralCSA whenever solutions are unavailable (see Table~\ref{tab:rw}).